Skip Global navigation and goto content

 To be eligible to participate in WIC:

-• You must be a resident of the State of Florida.
-Undocumented immigrants are eligible as long as they reside in the state.
+• You must be a resident of the State of Florida

 • You must be nutritionally at risk.
 The assessment of nutritional risk is made by a trained health professional, usually at the local WIC office, at no cost to you.